Macau 2022 to be 'remembered as year nobody went'

 Last updated on .From the section Northern Ireland

-Isle of Man TT winner Lee Johnston says a seven-day quarantine rule imposed to combat the spread of Covid-19 made taking part in this weekend's Macau motorcycle grand prix "not feasible".
+A seven-day quarantine to combat the spread of Covid-19 meant taking part in this weekend's Macau motorcycle grand prix was "not feasible", says Isle of Man TT winner Lee Johnston.

 No former winners or podium finishers are in the small field of 15 riders in the official entry list.